Can Little Lies Be Good for Us?

 A world without lies

 How many lies did you tell yesterday?
 It is said that we lie more than 200 times a day, no worries.
 “The innovation of lying” is the title of a comedy movie, not new but more than 10 years ago.
 The movie really wowed me at that time.
 Mind you: I can’t recommend it.
 The plot was boring, and there was nothing new in film editing, etc., but I personally think the story setting was impressive.
-It depicts a world where human beings don’t lie like other animals.
+It depicts a world where human beings don’t lie, the same as other animals.
 Store clerks and restaurant servers are cursing at customers instead of greeting friendly; lovers exchange not compliments but blunt remarks about their appearance each other.
 The movie clearly shows the tragedies that will happen if we don’t lie.

 Emotions rather than rationality